HummaWhite/HummaWhite/README.md

-My lifetime interests are guitar🎸 and music🎻, not limited to these.
+My lifetime interests are bass🎸 and music🎻, not limited to these.
 - See [This Repo](https://github.com/HummaWhite/MuseCovers) for the covers I'm making with Musescore